-- Should ensure the appropriate cover is in place and that it meets the requirements set out in the Lease; - b) At renewal, Should ensure the extent of cover, sum insured and the level of premiums are reviewed; - Should ensure that any notification of risk improvements received following an insurer's inception survey or other survey are completed within the timeline given by the insurer; - d) Must be able to justify that insurance costs satisfy the Test of Reasonableness; - See: Ss.
-19 and 27A Landlord and Tenant Act 1985 (as inserted by S.155(1) Commonhold and Leasehold Reform Act 2002) - e) Should treat any excess as instructed by the Client unless otherwise prescribed in the Lease: - f) Must not receive any income from any insurance premiums they, or any Associated Company, have dealt with other than to receive a Proportionate Charge for services provided:

-- g) Must only request a payment for handling insurance activities if: - i) this is a Proportionate Charge; - ii) this is disclosed and agreed In Writing with the Client; - iii) the source is included within the Annual Declaration. - h) Must disclose In Writing the amount of the Proportionate Charge if requested by a Leaseholder.
+- a) Should ensure the appropriate cover is in place and that it meets the requirements set out in the Lease: - b) At renewal, Should ensure the extent of cover, suminsured and the level of premiums are reviewed; - c) Should ensure that any notification of risk improvements received following an insurer's inception survey or other survey are completed within the timeline given by the insurer; - d) Must be able to justify that insurance costs satisfy the Test of Reasonableness; 30 - e) Should treat any excess as instructed by the Client unless otherwise prescribed in the Lease; - f) Must not receive any income from any insurance premiums they, or any Associated Company, have dealt with other than to receive a Proportionate Charge for services provided; - g) Must only request a payment for handling insurance activities if: - i) this is a Proportionate Charge; - ii) this is disclosed and agreed In Writing with the Client; - iii) the source is included within the Annual Declaration. - h) Must disclose In Writing the amount of the Proportionate Charge if requested by a Leaseholder.